 No. SAT Subject Tests are optional.
 Because SAT Subject Test scores can highlight your areas of strength, we welcome self-reporting of these results in your application.

-If you are a QuestBridge Finalist participating in the College Match and have submitted an Arts Portfolio to Stanford in our REA process, you will need to contact firstname.lastname@example.org to change your application round from Restrictive Early Action to Regular Decision (RD).
+If you are a QuestBridge Finalist participating in the College Match and have submitted an Arts Portfolio to Stanford in our REA process, you will need to contact email@example.com to change your application round from Restrictive Early Action to Regular Decision (RD).
 You should also note that we are unable to review Arts Portfolios for any students participating in the College Match; therefore your Arts Portfolio will not be reviewed.
-If you are not Matched to a binding institution, you will be considered under the RD review process and you can submit an Arts Portfolio by December 1 deadline, though you will need to submit another Arts Portfolio (you can resubmit the same materials).
-We are unable to switch REA Art Portfolio submissions to RD.

 Yes.
 You can submit a Common Application with the Arts Portfolio by October 15 if you are applying Restrictive Early Action or by December 1 if you are applying Regular Decision.

 Stanford's financial aid process is need-based therefore we are focusing our College Match efforts on students whose families are determined to have an Expected Family Contribution (EFC) of $0 based on Stanford's financial aid policies.
 However, Stanford is committed to meeting full demonstrated need for all admitted students, including those who apply via the Restrictive Early Action or Regular Decision cycles.
 You can estimate your aid using the Net Price Calculator.